We’d like to draw your attention to …

 Audiences came and the conversation flowed.
 And people offered their opinions and praise.
 And we discovered that THE SPACE BETWEEN chimed with audiences of all ages, backgrounds, ethnicities, tastes.

 We contacted more cinemas.
-We contacted film societies – there’s hundreds of them throughout the UK.
+We contacted film societies throughout the UK.
 They’re interested in indigenous film-making and gave us slots.
 They have good venues, good projectors & sound systems, and big community audiences who love film.